-Delaware Car Rental Comparison: Get quality car rentals at their cheapest
+Delaware Car Rental Comparison: Get quality car rentals

 Fun Fact: Delaware is known for The Little Brown Jug, an internationally famous harness race which is part of the Triple Crown of harness racing.

 Top attractions within DelawareThe Arts Castle is the short name for The Delaware County Cultural Arts Center, a non-profit organization based in this town which is eager to nurture the creative energies of the locals.
 This is the perfect place to admire exhibitions of paintings, drawings, photography and many more or the place to see live plays or recitals.
 The building of the organization really is a castle, which is why the name was adapted.
 So, the Arts Castle is great not only for the fabulous experience it might offer but also for the great headquarter.

 The Perkins Observatory is the astronomical observatory of Delaware.
 The institution bears the name of Hiram Perkins, a math and astronomy professor who teach ah the Ohio Wesleyan University for 50 years, until 1907.
 The Perkins Observatory offers great observing programs and also lectures for everyone interested.

 Ohio Wesleyan University is a private college based in Delaware since 1842.
 It is considered a university “of the highest order” and prepares thousands of students each year.
 For the city of Delaware is very important, as one of the pillars of its economy.

 Top 5 Things to Do in Delaware, OH